 CONTENTS AND OVERVIEW

 We will first look at the role of a bookkeeper and the importance of that role in the business accounting process.
 We will then examine different types of business documents and reasons for document retention, filing and security.
-After we describe different types of transactions, we will then explain the terms Assets, Liabilities, Capital, Income and Expenditure.
+After we describe different types of transactions, we will then explain the terms Assets, Liabilities, Capital, Revenue and Expenditure.
 In addition to this we will also carry out some calculations using the Accounting Equation.

 This course is short but comprehensive, and will take you about 30 min to watch all the tutorials.
 This course houses a fantastic question bank on the topics covered, ensuring the learner has the opportunity to apply their understanding to examples, making this course ideal for those taking first year professional Bookkeeping exams or Financial Accounting exams (ACCA, CPA) and want some additional help.